HelanaNady/Alien-Invasion/StyleGuideline.md

 ## Constants

+-   Constants should be written in all uppercase with underscores to separate words.

+    ```cpp
+    const int MAX_SIZE = 100;
+    ```

+## Enumerations

--   Use all uppercase with underscores to separate words (e.g., `MAX_SIZE`)
+-   Enumeration names should be written in **PascalCase** and the enumeration constants should be written in all uppercase with underscores to separate words just as constants.

+    ```cpp
+    enum Color { RED, GREEN, BLUE };
+    ```

 ## Pointers & References

--   Clearly separate type name from variable name, pointer (\*), and reference (&) type designators are to be placed next to the type name without any whitespace.
+-   Clearly separate type name from variable name, pointer (`*`) and references (`&`) type designators are to be placed next to the type name without any whitespace.
 Variable names should then be placed after a whitespace.

     **Do:**